Zelenskyy visits Washington as election year divide grows over Ukraine war

 WASHINGTON — (AP) — Ukrainian President Volodymyr Zelenskyy huddled with U.S. leaders on Thursday to shore up American support for his country's fight against Russia as the war faces a partisan reckoning in this year's presidential election.

-"The United States will provide Ukraine with the support it needs to win this war," Biden said in a statement, pledging to ensure that all approved funding is disbursed before he leaves office.
-He also said he would convene a meeting with other world leaders focused on Ukraine's defense during a visit to Germany next month.
+Biden pledged to ensure that all approved funding is disbursed before he leaves office, and he said he plans to convene a meeting with other world leaders focused on Ukraine's defense during a visit to Germany next month.

+“We stand with Ukraine, now and in the future," Biden said alongside Zelenskyy in the Oval Office.
+“Russia will not prevail.
+Ukraine will prevail.”

 Meanwhile, Zelenskyy's tumultuous relationship with former President Donald Trump, the Republican nominee, continued to deteriorate this week.
 Instead of meeting with Zelenskyy, Trump criticized him.
 As for U.S. support for Ukraine, Trump complained that "we continue to give billions of dollars to a man who refuses to make a deal" to end the war.
 His message dovetails with Russian propaganda that claims intransigence by Kyiv — not aggression from Moscow — has prolonged the bloodshed.